Digital Sundial

 print |

-The digital sundial in a museum setting where visitors can rotate a “sun” handle around a globe, to sequence the overhead “sunlight” which shines through slits in the encoder to illuminate various optical fibers which illuminate segments of the 7-segment numerals.
+The digital sundial can be displayed in a museum setting where visitors rotate a “sun” handle around a globe, to sequence the overhead “sunlight”.

 Advantages of the Hines digital sundial over other other sundials: